cern-fts/fts-rest/docs/developers.md

 Developer notes
 ===============
 This document briefly summarizes some points that can be of interest for anyone modifying the FTS3 RESTful API.

 **It is not intended for developers of client applications**.
 For them we have the [auto generated API documentation](api.md), the list of [curl examples](api-curl.md) or the [easy bindings](easy/README.md).

 Quick references
 ----------------
-A basic knowledge of git is obviously required.
-There are plenty of [tutorials](https://www.google.ch/search?q=git+tutorial) out there.

 The service is written using [Pylons 0.9.7](https://pylons-webframework.readthedocs.org/en/v0.9.7/)

 The database abstraction is done by [SQLAlchemy 0.8](http://docs.sqlalchemy.org/en/rel_0_8/)